 In the event that you are represented by Andrew Williams on a grant of legal aid the continuation of the grant is conditional upon you informing us of any change in your financial position such as new employment, informing us of any change in your residential address and whether there are any other changes to your personal situation that may affect your entitlement to have your case financially assisted by Legal Aid.

-Eligibility for legal aid is strictly means tested and entitlement will depend upon the matters mentioned above.
-However Andrew Williams offers competitive private client rates to clients who are not eligible for Legal Aid assistance.
+Eligibility for legal aid is strict means tested and entitlement will depend upon the matters mentioned above.
+However, Andrew Williams offers competitive private client rates to clients who are not eligible for Legal Aid assistance.

 It is possible to engage a private lawyer to work on a legally aided case.
 Enquiries should be directed to the Legal Aid Commission of WA.

 Andrew Williams is a member of Legal Aid WA’s panel of practitioners and frequently provides criminal law services in Perth and the regional areas of WA to clients who are found eligible for a grant of aid by Legal Aid WA.
 However, if the Legal Aid Commission of WA finds that you are not eligible for public funding of your case, Andrew Williams can offer private client rates that are highly competitive and reasonable.

 You will need to phone the Legal Aid Commission of WA directly to enquire about legally aided representation by a private lawyer.